How Much Protein Do I Need? Calculate How Many

 sources to ensure they too are getting all the essential amino acids.

-An easy way to do this is to combine a legume such as beans,
+An easy way to do this is to combine a legume such as beans, lentils,

-are tofu, seitan or tempeh, gardenburgers or soy dogs.
+seitan or tempeh, gardenburgers or soy dogs.

 Now that you are armed with the above information, consuming the

 appropriate amount of protein for your activity level should be

 easy to figure out.
 With all of the options available to endurance